 4 Tablespoons Plant Milk

 Start by making the filling.
 Turn to oven to 350oF.
-Place the almonds and walnuts on a large sheet pan and toast for about 8-10 minutes.
+Place the nuts on a large sheet pan and toast for about 8-10 minutes.
 Keep an eye on them to make sure they do not burn.
-Remove them from the oven and allow to cool,
+Remove them from the oven and allow to cool.

 In a food processor, pulse all the filling ingredients together.
 Process until it clumps into a ball.
-Put in a container and let set in the refrigerator.
-Filling can be prepared a day in advance.
+If it seems too dry, you may add a tablespoon of water.
+It can be used right away or placed in a container to set in the refrigerator.
+The filling can be prepared a day in advance.

-Remove the filling from the refrigerator and allow to come to room temperature.
+If the filling was chilled take it from the refrigerator and allow to come to room temperature to soften.

 Line a baking sheet with parchment paper.
 Preheat oven to 350oF.